Last updated: March 2026

 L. Do we need a photographer for a courthouse wedding?

 A courthouse wedding can be simple, but your photos don’t have to be.
-Many couples take portraits right on the courthouse grounds, or they head to nearby Balboa Park, which offers a variety of stunning settings that work at any time of day and throughout the year.
+Many couples take portraits right on the courthouse grounds or head to nearby Balboa Park, one of San Diego’s most iconic locations for wedding portraits, with a variety of beautiful settings that work at any time of day.

-For inspiration, check out this extended courthouse elopement blog, where a couple created a gallery of stunning portraits at both the courthouse grounds and Balboa Park.
+If you’d like to see how this can look in real life, you can explore this extended courthouse elopement gallery, where a couple celebrated with portraits at both the courthouse and Balboa Park.

 Courthouse weddings can also be wonderfully creative and a little offbeat.
-If you want to see how one couple made their day truly their own, I recently photographed a ceremony at the County Administration Center followed by portraits at a historic San Diego train station.
+If you want to see how one couple made their day truly their own, I recently photographed a ceremony at the County Administration Center followed by portraits at a the historic San Diego Santa Fe train depot.
 It’s a perfect example of how flexible courthouse wedding photos can be — you’re not limited to one look or location, and you can choose a backdrop that fits your style.

 This approach lets you capture a collection of meaningful images across different locations, ensuring your photos feel personal and unique, even with the simplicity of a courthouse ceremony.